Fannin Juvenile Board Plan

 ii.
 The following are set as the minimum and maximum allowable fees for appointed Lead Counsel:

-2. Hourly payment for capital murder cases shall be at a rate of $150 per hour for preparation time, contested hearings, trial and appeal.
-Second chair shall be paid at a rate set out in paragraph
+2. Hourly payment for capital murder cases shall be at a rate of $250 per hour for preparation time, contested hearings, trial and appeal.
+Second chair shall be paid at a rate of $200 per hour for preparation time, contested hearings, trial and appeal.

 iii.
 The 336th District Court Judge each year shall review the fee schedule and shall have the authority to modify the fee schedule.